Binary multiplier: History

 at least two 8-bit processors have a multiply instruction: the Motorola 6809, introduced in 1978, and Intel MCS-51 family, developed in 1980, and later the modern Atmel AVR 8-bit microprocessors present in the ATMega, ATTiny and ATXMega microcontrollers.

 As more transistors per chip became available due to larger-scale integration, it became possible to put enough adders on a single chip to sum all the partial products at once, rather than reuse a single adder to handle each partial product one at a time.

 Because some common digital signal processing algorithms spend most of their time multiplying, digital signal processor designers sacrifice considerable chip area in order to make the multiply as fast as possible; a single-cycle multiply–accumulate unit often used up most of the chip area of early DSPs.

+Unsigned integer multiplication

 Binary long multiplication

 The method taught in school for multiplying decimal numbers is based on calculating partial products, shifting them to the left and then adding them together.
 The most difficult part is to obtain the partial products, as that involves multiplying a long number by one digit (from 0 to 9):